paul-sheridan/paul-sheridan.github.io/_pages/publications.md

 Submitted articles
 ------

 **Sheridan, P.**, Ahmed, Z., Farooque, A. A. (2024).
-"A Fisher’s exact test interpretation of the TF-IDF term-weighting scheme,".
+"A Fisher’s exact test interpretation of the TF-IDF term-weighting scheme".

 Sarria Hurtado, S., **Sheridan, P.** Mullen, T., Lai, U., Onodera, T., Randhawa, G. S., Farooque, A. A. (2024).
 "A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-specific Terminology Extraction".
-Preprint available at <a href="https://arxiv.org/abs/2310.15790" target="_blank" rel="noopener"> arXiv</a>.

 Peer reviewed journal articles
 ------